 Over 25,000 pensioners not on FG payroll – NUP

+Dele explained that only one per cent of monthly pensioners’ fund was remitted to the NUP secretariat for maintainance and other ad-hocs services.
+(NAN)

-The post Over 25,000 pensioners not on FG payroll – NUP appeared first on Premium Times Nigeria.
+The post Over 25,000 pensioners not on FG payroll – NUP appeared first on The Nation Nigeria.

 Do you have something awesome to share with the world?
 Click here to share